greta-dev/greta/tests/testthat/_snaps/greta_python_deps.md

       Error in `greta_python_deps()`:
       !
 "TFP" version provided does not match supported versions The version 0.6.0 was not in 0.23.0, 0.22.1, 0.22.0, 0.21.0, 0.20.0, 0.19.0, 0.18.0, 0.17.0, 0.16.0, 0.15.0, 0.14.1, 0.14.0, 0.13.0, 0.12.2, 0.12.1, 0.12.0, 0.11.1, 0.11.0, ..., 0.9.0, and 0.8.0
-      The closest value is: 0.8.0
-      i Valid versions of TF, TFP, and Python are in `greta_deps_tf_tfp` i Inspect with:
+      i The nearest valid version that is supported by greta is: 0.8.0 i Valid versions of TF, TFP, and Python are in `greta_deps_tf_tfp` i Inspect with:
       `View(greta_deps_tf_tfp)`